-Fairfield, Cashtown, and Mt.
-Holly Springs Bus Information
+Fairfield and Mt.
+Holly Springs Transportation Information

-A GMCS supplied bus from Lincoln Bus Line is available to provide bus transportation to and from GMCS for students residing near the Fairfield, Cashtown, and Mt.Springs areas.
+Boyo Transportation Services is available to provide bus transportation to and from GMCS for students residing near the Fairfield, and Mt.Springs areas.
 For more information on these stops, please contact the school's administrative staff.

 A parent or guardian must be at the bus stop with students riding these buses.
 Please be sure that a responsible individual is at your child's bus stop on time!
 Students will not be dropped off at the bus stop if a responsible individual is not present.
 If the responsible individual is late to the bus stop, the bus company will contact the parent/guardian or GMCS with information about where and what time the student may be picked up.
-If Lincoln Bus Co. cannot make contact with the parent, they will drop the student off at GMCS.
+If Boyo Transportation Services cannot make contact with the parent, they will drop the student off at GMCS.